arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/try/README.md

 }
 ```

-We can also use `handleError` which allow us to recover from a particular error (we receive the error and have to return a new value):
+We can also use `handleError`, which allow us to recover from a particular error (we receive the error and have to return a new value):

 ```kotlin:ank
 lotteryTry.handleError { exception ->